top of page

 Dualta: Since then I have been working in the area of overseas aid and humanitarian work.
 I had a very fortunate few years where my job in Dublin allowed me to travel extensively and I had, fortune is the wrong word, the responsibility of being part of a number of very important humanitarian responses.

 In 2013 there was the super typhoon Haiyan in the Philippines that caused so much damage, so much loss of life in the country.
-A year later I was in Sierra Leone working on the response to the ebola outbreak.
+A year later I was in Sierra Leone working on the response to the Ebola outbreak.
 Shortly after that I was in Nepal after the very large earthquake.
 Again, huge devastation.
 When the second earthquake hit a few weeks later, I was very close to the epicentre dealing with the first one.

 Those were very blessed years for me in many ways.
 I had many great experiences but also had the privilege of being able to do what I feel was some great work with great people.